 (3) The Director is not subject to the management or direction of the chief executive officer as to any decision to be made, or discretion to be exercised, in relation to a particular dispute.

-[Section 182A inserted by No. 31 of 2011 s.
+[Section 182A inserted: No. 31 of 2011 s.
 6.]

 182B.
 Conciliation officers, designation of etc.